MarcoRuizz/META_Version_Control/module3/Commands.md

 - move to the directory: cd my-second-repo
 - iniciate the repo: git init
 - add the connection of the directory to the github server "git remote"

+# HEAD

+head is a pointer to the last commit of the current branch

+- cd ,git
+- cat HEAD

+# Diff

+- git diff file1 file2